Nevanlinna.jl: A Julia implementation of Nevanlinna analytic continuation: Theory

 \subsection{Hamburger moment problem}

 The prior knowledge of the moments of the spectral function can be incorporated into the Nevanlinna analytic continuation procedure~\cite{Chen1998,Fei2021_3}.
 The $n$-th moment is defined as

-These moments are related to the asymptotic expansion of the Green function:
+These moments are related to the asymptotic expansion of the Green's function:

-The correct high-frequency data is usually enforced by Matsubara points at large Matsubara frequencies, especially on non-uniform grids with Matsubara points at very high frequencies.
+The correct high-frequency behavior is usually enforced by Matsubara points at large Matsubara frequencies, especially on non-uniform grids with Matsubara points at very high frequencies.
 However, a cutoff of Matsubara frequencies in the input data, or via the Pick selection criterion, eliminates this information, leading to spectral functions that may have incorrect moments.
 Imposing constraints on the moments during the interpolation can therefore improve the accuracy of the continued fraction in the Nevanlinna analytic continuation process.
 The enforcement of moments and the combination of the moment with the interpolation problem is known as the Hamburger Moment Problem~\cite{Akhiezer2020,Fei2021,Fei2021_3}.

 Let us consider a sequence of moments, $b = \left(h_0, h_1, h_2, \ldots, h_{2N-2}\right)$.
-The vector $b$ is referred to as the Hankel vector and can be pre-calculated by the equations of motion~\cite{Comanac2007,Gull2008}.
-Our objective is to determine a non-decreasing measure $\sigma(\omega)$ that satisfies the following relationship:
+The vector $b$ is referred to as the Hankel vector and can be pre-calculated using the equations of motion~\cite{Comanac2007,Gull2008}.
+Our objective is to determine a non-decreasing measure $\sigma(\omega)$ that satisfies the following equation: